Lighting the Global Workspace

 How much does the workplace vary from city to city and to what extent is that associated with environmental conditions?
 To get a bigger picture of workspaces around the world, we directed the research initiative towards five different continents.
-Lighting the Global Workplace focuses on key cities around the globe, capturing impressions of their current workplaces and their specific contexts.
+Lighting the Global Workplace focused on key cities around the globe, capturing impressions of their current workplaces and their specific contexts.
 Oceans apart from each other and across different time zones, these cities share a basic need for quality workspaces.
-The research dissects the cultural, social and environmental conditions of each of these cities and considers their relationship to the workplace.
+The research dissected the cultural, social and environmental conditions of each of these cities and considered their relationship to the workplace.

-Beyond the urban context of each research destination, our collaboration has integrated five leading universities around the world and examined their unique academic profiles.
-The robust research team brought together the Interior and Spatial Design programme at the University of Technology in Sydney; the Department of Architecture in the Faculty of Environmental Sciences at the University of Lagos, the Laboratory for Study and Technical Experimentation in Architecture at the Universidad Pontificia Bolivariana in Medellín, the Institute for Design and Architectural Strategies at the Technical University Braunschweig, and the School of Fashion and Arts (SoFA) in Manila.
+Beyond the urban context of each research destination, our collaboration integrated five leading universities around the world and examined their unique academic profiles.
+The research team brought together the Interior and Spatial Design programme at the University of Technology in Sydney; the Department of Architecture at the Faculty of Environmental Sciences at the University of Lagos, the Laboratory for Study and Technical Experimentation in Architecture at the Universidad Pontificia Bolivariana in Medellín, the Institute for Design and Architectural Strategies at the TU Braunschweig, and the School of Fashion and Arts (SoFA) in Manila.
 Though equally driven by excellence in design, each programme has a distinctive approach to architectural research.
 We invited them to participate in our research initiative and to join us in our quest to better understand contemporary workplaces.
-Each university draws from a unique academic program and local expertise in the disciplines of architecture, interior and lighting design.
-These five knowledge hubs gave us a broad scope of the current state of affairs in architectural education across the globe and add refreshing perspectives to our research topic.
-Together we have ignited an engaging dialogue about workplace environments and to highlight the numerous aspects that must be factored into the equation.
-We anticipate a dynamic discussion that will build upon this global insight and reveal various research techniques and pedagogical approaches.
+Each university draws from a unique academic programme and local expertise in the disciplines of architecture, interior and lighting design.
+These five knowledge hubs gave us a broad scope of the current state of affairs in architectural education across the globe and added refreshing perspectives to our research topic.
+Together we ignited an engaging dialogue about workplace environments and highlighting the numerous aspects that must be factored into the equation.
+We appreciated the dynamic discussion that built upon this global insight and revealed various research techniques and pedagogical approaches.
+Medellín

 Throughout the first phase of the Lighting the Global Workspace Research Collaboration, students actively surveyed a total of over fifty offices in Sydney, Lagos, Manila, Berlin and Medellín.
 They carefully documented contemporary working environments, interviewing employees, observing their office culture and the influence of light.
 Zumtobel lighting specialists and ANCB research analysts eagerly examined a colourful inventory of case studies, ranging from an art foundation in Sydney’s CBD to engineering offices in downtown Lagos.
 The sample of workspaces revealed a number of regional contours, as well as overarching global themes.
 Together we have mapped common and individual challenges and design principles for offices spaces around the world.

 From the initial survey of fifty offices, twenty-five were selected for further investigation and design proposals.
 Students were reconfigured into larger teams, as they focused on half the number of workplaces.
 They were asked to consider a practical solution for each of the workplace conditions and a speculative vision for the future.
 Students’ proposals were rooted in an informed analysis of each workplace.
 Though they were challenged by the limited possibilities in realistic scenarios, their work was inspired by an optimistic prognosis of the future.
 Each of the projects was truly unique, as it simultaneously addressed an environmental context and a particular workplace situation with a collaborative design.
-After careful review of all twenty-five projects, the ANCB and Zumtobel advisory board chose one representative project per city, which would be further developed during the workshop.
-MedellínLagosBerlinManilaSydney
+After carefully reviewing all twenty-five projects, the ANCB and Zumtobel advisory board chose one representative project per city to be further developed during the workshop.

 THE WORKSHOP WEEK

 The symposium was chaired by Zumtobel Marketing Director, Stefan von Terzi.
-Keynotes Lectures were given by Ben van Berkel, Co-founder and Principal Architect at UNStudio, Amsterdam: Framing Light with Buildings and Vice Versa; Andreas Schulz, Founder and Director, LICHT KUNST LICHT AG, Berlin/Bonn: Playtime, Google & Beyond; Christina Dreesen, Associate, Project Management and Workspace Strategies, Arup Deutschland GmbH, Frankfurt/Main: Delivering the Future Workplace; Terry West, Corporate Director of Research, WorkSpace Futures, Steelcase Inc., Grand Rapids Michigan, USA: A New Literacy In The Creative Era.
+Keynotes lectures were given by Ben van Berkel, Co-founder and Principal Architect at UNStudio, Amsterdam; Andreas Schulz, Founder and Director, LICHT KUNST LICHT AG, Berlin/Bonn; Christina Dreesen, Associate, Project Management and Workspace Strategies, Arup Deutschland GmbH, Frankfurt/Main; Terry West, Corporate Director of Research, WorkSpace Futures, Steelcase Inc., Grand Rapids, Michigan.
 In their presentations, the speakers examined workplace environments from their professional perspectives, which included architecture, lighting design, foresight and project delivery, and product design.